-Thirty-Day Notice of Termination – A notification, pursuant to one of several sections of the Real Property Law or the Real Property Actions and Proceedings Law, by a landlord to a tenant, or by a tenant to a landlord, that either elects to terminate a month-to-month tenancy or a tenancy at will.
-The notification must be made at least 30, 60 or 90 days, depending on the circumstances, prior to the end of a monthly term, before a hold-over action can be brought to evict a month-to-month tenant or a tenant at will.
+Notice of Termination – A notification, pursuant to one of several sections of the Real Property Law or the Real Property Actions and Proceedings Law, by a landlord to a tenant, or by a tenant to a landlord, that either elects to terminate either a month-to-month tenancy or a tenancy at will.
+The notification must be made at least 30, 60 or 90 days, depending on the circumstances, prior to the end of a monthly term, before a hold-over action can be brought to evict either a month-to-month tenant or a tenant at will.

 Ten-Day Notice to Quit – A written notice, pursuant to RPAPL 713, which states the date on which the occupancy of a person who is not a tenant will be terminated, and on which the occupant must vacate the premises.
 The notice must be served on the occupant at least ten days prior to the date stated in the notice in the same manner that the notice of petition and petition must be served, before a hold-over action can be brought to evict someone who is not a tenant.

-Three-Days’ Notice to Tenant – A notice, pursuant to RPAPL 711 (2), which is served on a tenant who is in default of rent, in the same manner that the notice of petition and petition must be served, informing the tenant that he or she has three days to pay the rent or, in the alternative, surrender possession of the premises.
-This notice is not legally required, unless the lease agreement between the parties requires it, so long as the landlord makes a demand of the rent from the tenant.
-Either a demand of rent must be made, or a three-days’ notice must be served, before a non-payment action can be brought to evict a tenant for failing to pay rent.
+Fourteen-Days’ Notice to Tenant – A notice, pursuant to RPAPL 711 (2), which is served on a tenant who is in default of rent, in the same manner that the notice of petition and petition must be served, informing the tenant that he or she has fourteen days to pay the rent or, in the alternative, surrender possession of the premises.
+The failure to give this notice is fatal to a non-payment proceeding and will result in the landlord’s case being dismissed by the court.

 Accessory Apartment – A legal term used in most town codes to describe an additional, self-contained dwelling unit (apartment) located within a one-family residential house, for which a permit is usually required to be issued before the homeowner can legally rent the unit to a tenant.